 Because postpartum hair loss tends to occur during the same time that many new moms are breastfeeding, people have developed the false belief that breastfeeding causes hair loss.
 Thankfully, correlation is not causation.
 Experts say that breastfeeding has no proven effect on whether or not a woman will have increased hair loss following birth.

-While postpartum hair loss is not completely preventable, you can reduce it by maintaining a healthy body and mind during and after pregnancy.
-Here are our top tips:
+While postpartum hair loss is not completely preventable, you can reduce postpartum hair loss by maintaining a healthy body and mind during and after pregnancy.
+Here are our top tips for reducing hair fall post-pregnancy:

 Since the physical and mental stress of pregnancy can contribute to postpartum hair loss, it’s in your (and your hair’s) best interest to find healthy ways to manage your stress.
 You could partake in gentle exercise (approved by your doctor, of course), practice deep breathing or meditation, or take a nice, warm bath with essential oils.
 Whatever relaxes your mind and soothes your nerves, do that!